Pinder27/mateConnect/README.md

+## Project -  Flatmates
-Prpoject -  FlatMates is a web application designed to facilitate the seamless discovery of compatible flatmates or roommates.
+FlatMates is a web application designed to facilitate the seamless discovery of compatible flatmates or roommates.
 FlatMates provides a comprehensive solution for individuals seeking shared living arrangements.

 how to use - if you are looking for a flat or some house to live just simply select your location and filters according to your prefrence and view the flat if you like it connect with the owner.